xint040/csce606spring2024courseprojectplanxtsubproject_FORKED/README.md

 ## To deploy in production environment (Heroku)
 In your heroku account, create a new app.

+Deploy the github repo to heroku itself.
+    under the deploy tab click github and connect go to manual deploy and choose the main branch to deploy press deploy branch
+    press view
+    skip next section to the final section of the readme

+Just keeping the steps below just in case but it does not work for Alex

 In your project terminal:
 ```
 heroku login